-This is the original extended version of Close To Me which featured on the 12 inch single released in 1985.
-It's a particular favourite of mine, mainly because of those gorgeous New Orleans style jazz trumpets.
+The original extended version of Close To Me (which featured on the 12 inch single released in 1985) is a particular favourite of mine, mainly because of those gorgeous New Orleans style jazz trumpets.
 The original version that features on the album The Head On The Door is without a brass section.

 Released on 9th September 1985, Close To Me was the twelfth single release by The Cure, reaching #24 in the UK.
 A remix released in 1990 faired even better, peaking at #13.
 The previous single, In Between Days, was the first to be released from The Head On The Door and reached #15.
 No further songs were lifted from the album to be released as singles.